Pumpkins and squashes are some of the foods that I’ve been looking forward to every autumn for several years now.

 - Preheat the oven to 200°C (about 400°F).
 Cut the pumpkin in half and scrape all the seeds with a big spoon.

 - Roast until the pumpkin is completely soft and the knife goes very easily through the flesh.
-The length of the roasting time will depend on few factors: your oven, the thickness and the size of pumpkin and finally, the variety of pumpkin too.
-I usually roast hokkaido squashes about 60 min.
+The length of the roasting time will depend on a few factors: your oven, the thickness and the size of the pumpkin, and finally, the variety of pumpkins too.
+I usually roast Hokkaido squashes for about 60 min.

 After roasting the pumpkin and turning it into a puree, I am usually left with an excess of that same puree that I know I’ll certainly not be able to use in a few days.
 That’s where my freezer comes to the rescue.